 English Grades 9–12

-Up through 9th grade, the English program focuses on establishing skills in composition, reading comprehension, spelling, vocabulary, grammar, and oral response.
+The English program focuses on establishing skills in composition, reading comprehension, spelling, vocabulary, grammar, and oral response.
 Class readers with historical content are used to provide a valuable context in which to study and perfect these skills.
 Literature is introduced gradually in the upper grades to develop critical analysis skills and an appreciation of the world’s literary genres.

 Upper School English courses are designed to meet the needs of a wide range of non-native and native speakers of English.
 Our long-term focus is preparation for university.

-In grades 7, 8 and 9, we offer English courses in:
+In Grades 7, 8 and 9, we offer English courses in:

 - Transitional English